ot4i/ace-demo-pipeline/tekton/README.md

 ## ACE-as-a-Service target

 See [README-aceaas-pipelines.md](README-aceaas-pipelines.md) for a general overview.
-The Tekton pipeline for ACEaaS looks as follows, with the (optional) "Create configuration" shown as running only for the initial build:
+The Tekton pipeline for ACEaaS looks as follows, with the (optional) "Create configuration" steps shown as a separate task that only runs when requested:

 ![Pipeline overview](/demo-infrastructure/images/tekton-aceaas-pipeline.png)

+As there is no runtime container, this pipeline can run using the `ace` image as the build image without any performance concerns because there are no buildah or Kaniko steps that would need to unpack the image.
+For those without an IBM Entitlement Key, the `ace-minimal` image will also work.

 Setting up the pipeline requires Tekton to be installed (which may already have happend via OpenShift operators, in which case skip the first line), tasks to be created, and the pipeline itself to be configured: